-Name Age Position Held Term of Director Donald R. Mayer 67 President, Director Nov.
-2005 to Nov.
-2008 Linda L. Perry 62 Secretary/Treasurer, Director Nov.
-2005 to Nov.
-2008
+Name Age Position Held Term of Director Donald R. Mayer 68 President, Director Nov.
+2005 until next annual meeting Linda L. Perry 63 Secretary/Treasurer, Director Nov.
+2005 until next annual meeting

 Donald R. Mayer - Mr. Mayer is the President and a director of Universal Business Insurance, an insurance company that he founded.
 He has worked in the insurance industry for over twenty years, specializing in the motel/hotel industry.
 He is a director of Nova Star Innovations, Inc. and WorldNet, Inc. of Nevada, development stage reporting companies.
 He graduated from the University of Utah, located in Salt Lake City, Utah, with a bachelors degree in accounting.